Marina Square

 Marina Square is a shopping mall in Singapore which opened in the late 1980s.
 It is part of the first building complex built on the reclaimed land at Marina Centre, and was the largest shopping mall in the country at the time.
 The complex also houses three hotels, which are the Mandarin Oriental, Parkroyal Collection Marina Bay and The Pan Pacific Singapore.
+The shopping mall will close in March 2027.

 History

 Developed by a consortium of developers headed by Singapore Land, Marina Square was built in 1985 on the then newly reclaimed Marina Centre, as the first major mixed-use complex in the area, along with Marina Mandarin, Mandarin Oriental and The Pan Pacific hotels.
 It was the largest shopping mall in Singapore and the South East Asia at the time with 59,000 square metres of retail space when it opened in 1986; to improve accessibility, more bus services were introduced to Marina Centre.
 During the late 1980s and 1990s, it featured anchor tenants Tokyu department store and Metro department store, as well as an open air food court, a Magic Land arcade and a twin Eng Wah Cinema which was closed in 1993.

 The Tokyu store was replaced by The Sale Store, followed by American retailer Kmart in May 1994, which was then replaced by MegaMart.
 NTUC Fairprice later took over the space occupied by MegaMart, and the Giant hypermarket later took over the same premises.

 In September 1996, an entertainment complex, Marina Leisureplex, opened at the eastern end of the mall, comprising a six-screen Golden Village cineplex, a Superbowl arcade and bowling alley.

 In early 2004, the mall started its first major upgrading works which were completed in mid-2006.
 The outdoor food court was converted into an air-conditioned one, and the mall layout reconfigured and remodeled.
 This also increased the retail space area to 65,000 sq m.
 A new retail concept was introduced, such as several furniture shops on the 3rd floor.
 More lifts and escalators were added to enhance accessibility as well.